jan-dolejsi/vscode-pddl/client/README.md

   * and if multiple corresponding problem files are open, the list of applicable problem files will appear and the user will select one.
 * if command is invoked on a problem file, the domain file (if open in the editor) will be selected automatically.

-Domain and problem files correspond to each other, if:
+Domain, problem and plan/happenings files correspond to each other, if:

 * they have the same domain name i.e. `(domain name)` and
 * they are located in the same folder and